gill327/gill327.github.io/README.md

+#gill327
 This is the github site for gill327, made with React.
-If you're curious about creating your own site with reacted be sure to check out the [React Docs](https://github.com/facebook/create-react-app).
+If you're curious about creating your own site with reacted be sure to check out the [Create React App](https://github.com/facebook/create-react-app) github page and the [React Site](https://reactjs.org/).